 Which Distribution Should You Choose?

 According to GamingOnLinux, Bazzite is the definitive recommendation for devices like the Lenovo Legion Go, ROG Ally, and similar handhelds.
-It handles these form factors better than any alternative.
+It handles these form factors better than any alternative currently available.

-If you want a distribution that balances gaming capability with being a solid daily driver, Fedora KDE offers the best compromise between staying current and remaining stable.
+If you want a distribution that balances gaming capability with being a solid daily driver for work and general use, Fedora KDE offers the best compromise between staying current and remaining stable.
 Accept the extra driver installation steps as a one-time cost.

 Frequently Asked Questions